 Review summary: Sony A9 vs Fujifilm X-T10

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A9 or the Fujifilm X-T10 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Sony Alpha A9: